Living on a Thin Line

-"Living on a Thin Line" is a track written by Dave Davies and performed by The Kinks on their 1984 album, Word of Mouth.
+"Living on a Thin Line" is a track written by Dave Davies and performed by the Kinks on their 1984 album, Word of Mouth.

 Background

 "Living on a Thin Line" is one of two songs on Word of Mouth written by Dave Davies (the other being "Guilty").
-In his biography Kink, Davies said that the track was influenced by The Kinks' long and difficult career, along with his hatred of politicians.
+In his biography Kink, Dave Davies said that the track was influenced by the Kinks' long and difficult career, along with his hatred of politicians.
 The song was also influenced by the deterioration of English identity in the 20th century and Davies' longing for a return to "days of old".

+Dave Davies originally intended for his brother and Kinks frontman Ray to sing the song, but Ray declined.

 Release

-"Living on a Thin Line" was first released on Word Of Mouth, but has since been released as a 12-inch promotional radio single (backed with "Sold Me Out") in America, and on numerous compilation albums, such as Come Dancing with the Kinks, Lost & Found (1986-1989), The Ultimate Collection, and Picture Book.
+"Living on a Thin Line" was first released on Word Of Mouth, but has since been released as a 12-inch promotional radio single (backed with "Sold Me Out") in America, and on numerous compilation albums, such as Come Dancing with the Kinks, Lost & Found (1986–1989), The Ultimate Collection, and Picture Book.
 The song has also been played live by both The Kinks and Dave Davies.